 - Why am I getting so many responses?

 If you are receiving calls or messages from people you didn't specifically choose, it's likely that you sent a general quote request (to no one specific) or selected the option on the vendor's contact to get additional quotes from other professionals.
 If there are some vendors that are contacting you that you are not interested in or no longer wish to communicate with, you can block communication so they aren’t able to send you any further messages or quotes.

 - What do I do if the vendor asks me to contact and/or book them directly, rather than on GigSalad?

 Because of the guarantee and protections we offer, we encourage you to keep all communication and bookings on GigSalad.
 Here's why!
 But if talking to a vendor directly helps you make an informed booking decision, feel free to give them a call.
 If a vendor asks you to book them outside of GigSalad, we recommend directing them back to our platform so we can provide the same benefits to you as our other event planners.
 Any bookings outside of our booking platform are not eligible for dispute resolution, secure payments, or GigSalad booking protection.

-If you receive a suspicious, questionable, or fraudulent message, please let us know right away by flagging the message.
+If you receive a suspicious, questionable, or fraudulent message or quote, please let us know right away by flagging the message.